tmbasic-lang/tmbasic/README.md

-# TMBASIC
+# TMBASIC – "Text Mode" BASIC

 TMBASIC is a simple programming language for creating console applications that run on Windows, macOS, and Linux.
-"TM" stands for "Text Mode."
 Apps written in TMBASIC can be simple command line tools or complex mouse-driven user interfaces.
-A build in TMBASIC produces single-file executables for all supported platforms with no external libraries and no installation required.

 [Read the documentation online](https://tmbasic.com/doc.html) or in TMBASIC's integrated help viewer.

 - [Cheat Sheet for Experienced Programmers](https://tmbasic.com/cheatSheet.html)
 - [BASIC Reference](https://tmbasic.com/basic.html)

+## Compatibility

 TMBASIC supports the following platforms: